FortniteChecker/FortniteChecker-Docs/README.md

 ## Premium Feature

 In order to gain premium on the bot you must pay £10 as a once off payment.
 Extra features such as custom commands for your server will vary in cost depending on what you want but we can sort something out.

+### What do I get with premium?

+There is a custom ranking system for fortnite implemented into the bot for premium users.
+You are able to rank the players in your discord by Wins or K/d, all depends on your preference.

+Your also able to setup custom roles so users can give themselves the role rather than you having to hand out certain roles.

+Alongside premium you can also suggest extra custom commands.

+## Credits

+FortniteChecker is being developed and maintained by 𝕮𝖗𝖎𝖕𝖕𝖑𝖊#1870 using Discord.js.
+The stats are provided by FortniteTracker.com